0xWILL225/avoid-everything/spherification/README.md

 - **Delete**: Press `X` > Delete to remove spheres
 - **Add**: Use the `add_sphere(x,y,z,radius)` function or duplicate existing ones (make sure they follow the same naming scheme, `{link_name}_{sphere_type}_{index}`, where `sphere_type` is either `collision` or `self_collision`)

+Tip: Try your best to have as few unique sphere radii as possible.
+In Avoid Everything, the spheres are grouped by radius, and the fewer unique radii there are, the faster can batched signed distance field computations on the spheres be completed.
+E.g. instead of having one sphere have radius 0.046 and another 0.047, make them both have either 0.046 or 0.047 -> fewer unique radii.

+Radii are currently rounded to 3 decimals in this fork of Avoid Everything, so storing any further decimals is superfluous.

 ### 6. Save Your Changes